-Table 2.6 Desktop Menu Commands
+Table 2.3 Desktop Menu Commands

 View Menu Command Description Add "Run with graphics Select this option to add "Run with graphics processor" to the program context menu. processor" Option When this option is selected, you can choose which graphics processor to use when starting a program as follows: 1.
 Right-click the program icon.
 2. Click Run with graphics processor and then click the graphics processor to use.
 The selection applies only at the time the program is launched.
-NOTE: This menu option appears only with systems using NVIDIA © OptimusTM technology.
-NOTE: Some programs require elevated user privileges in order to use the "Run on graphics processor" option from the program's right-click menu.
+NOTE : This menu option appears only with systems using NVIDIA © OptimusTM technology.
+NOTE : This menu option will not appear with WIndows 10 May 2020 Update and later.
+NOTE : Some programs require elevated user privileges in order to use the "Run on graphics processor" option from the program's right-click menu.
 A pop-up dialog will let you know if that is the case.
 In this case, use the controls in the NVIDIA Control Panel->Manage 3D Settings page to select the graphics processor.
 Display GPU Activity Icon in Notification Area Select this option so that the GPU Activity icon appears in the Windows notification area of the taskbar.
 You can then click the icon to see which programs and displays are using the NVIDIA GPU.
 NOTE: This menu option appears only with systems using NVIDIA® OptimusTM technology.
-Show Notification (Windows XP only) Select to show the NVIDIA Control Panel notification tray icon in the Windows taskbar notification area.
-Tray Icon Clicking the NVIDIA Control Panel notification icon offers a quick way to configure key NVIDIA Control Panel settings.